madron/esphome-ocpp/README.md

       name: Garage Left Stop
 ```

 If `max_value` is omitted, it defaults to the connector's `max_current`.
-Pressing
+With
-the connector's `start` button uses the current value of `current_limit`.
-If
+`allocation.strategy: manual`, the current value of `current_limit` is this
+connector's requested allocation.
+The effective limit may be lower when needed
+to respect configured power-source limits or when `preference` pauses the
-`current_limit` is not configured, the start command is sent without a charging
+connector.
+If `current_limit` is not configured, the start command is sent
-profile and the charger uses its own configured limit.
+without a charging profile and the charger uses its own configured limit.

 ### Phase Mapping